Quantum Functions: Abstract

 \section{Abstract}

 Weaver has recently defined the notion of a quantum relation on a von Neumann algebra.
 We demonstrate that the corresponding notion of a quantum function between two von Neumann algebras coincides with that of a normal unital $*$-homomorphism in the opposite direction.

-A relation between sets $X$ and $Y$ is simply a subset of $Y \times X$.\footnote{Here and elsewhere, I have reversed the usual order of the Cartesian product so that the composition of two functions coincides with their composition as relations.} Weaver has recently proposed the following generalization of relations to the noncommutative setting:
+This is essentially a reformulation of a previously known result from the theory of Hilbert von Neumann modules.